CapRateCoder/CAA-Data-Mapper/USER_GUIDE_API_KEYS.md

 # User Guide: Getting Your Gemini API Key

-This guide will help users of your CAA Data Harmonizer get their own free Gemini API key for AI-powered field mapping.
+This guide will help users of your CAA Data Field Mapper get their own free Gemini API key for AI-powered field mapping.

 ## Why Do I Need an API Key?